Do you have any knowledge of Bagshot families?

 The Cedars at Windlesham is indeed a big house next to the church.
 It was an important Home Guard administrative building during World War II - possibly a Company Headquarters of the 1st Surrey Battalion, Home Guard.
 I recall participating in parades in front of it.

-Margaret, thanking Lionel for his information, tells us a bit more that she has gleaned about John Webster: It would appears that the Cedars, Windlesham, was the "country" home of Eleanor Caldwell, who was widowed at quite a young age.
+Margaret, thanking Lionel for his information, tells us a bit more that she has gleaned about John Webster: It would appear that the Cedars, Windlesham, was the "country" home of Eleanor Caldwell, who was widowed at quite a young age.
 She was living there in 1881, but on the1891 and 1901 censuses she is at 3 Audley Square, London, where John Webster was recorded as her Butler.
 However John's wife and children were in Windlesham on the census dates - presumably they stayed behind to "keep house" at Windlesham.
 The births of the children at Windlesham state John Webster of the Cedars as father.

 So it looks as though it was at the Windlesham Cedars that Margaret's ancestor was butler.